life-itself/community/content/blog/2023/06/11/placemaking_blog_research.md

 ---

 >This blog post is part of discussions carried out within the Life Itself Research.
-To get involved please join the Life Itself Research monthly meetings
+To get follow our activities, please join the Life Itself Research monthly meetings or follow discussions on [github discussions forum](https://github.com/orgs/life-itself/discussions).

 # Why research on place making?